The DeHart essay, a Christian argument against Leo Strauss, is:

 Consider the Bride of Christ (Revelation 19:7; 22:17), not the same as Mary of the incarnation, nor then of the body at all, but Mary Magdelene, the first to see him rise (John 20:1-18), the representative of the Church not as mother but as bride.
 Following Freud, this image has been quite disturbing).
 “One there is who is good.
 Why do you call me good,” he said, distinguishing himself from the father.
 Mary may have provoked the jealousy of Peter, while John received the account of the things she was told, and John knows the section of the Gospel of Mary that is missing.
 This is the mystery of the bridal chamber addressed by Philip, likely kept secret because men in the cave cannot resist a literal reading.
 The Bride represented is sometimes said to be the mystical Church, and the linen of her garments are the righteous deeds of the saints.
 The Bride of the father is different from the Bride of the son as far as these despite the trinity, are different.
 The soul has knowledge within, and these “knowledges” are by Jung called “archetypes,” the causes of inspired poetry and dreams.
 There is a mysterious identity of the things outside, in the world, and the things within, but little more about this appearance can be said.
 It has though always been a bit of a mystery how, in the Proverbs, “Wisdom” could, in a non idolatrous or pagan” work, be personified as a feminine figure.
 The angels too, are begotten, not made, equals of John and fellow servants.
 Hence there is no account in Genesis of their coming to be.
 John incidentally, uses the word gignomai” have come to be, in his opening, a more general term than “made.”
 Indeed, Creation is, as Strauss indicates, not a begetting, but the image of God is both male and female.

 All modern philosophy is self contradictory too, and that the opposite is false demonstrates that the Christ is true.
 By this, we mean only that each says for example as does Hobbes, that words have no meaning while they use words, etc. Science presupposes the eternity of math, yet will teach that all is flux, etc. These teach a permanent truth that there is no such, or, as becomes quite obvious in the second and third waves of modernity, that the truth really is that man creates the truth or the nature of man, etc. As sophomores, we would beat our heads on this, until a metaphysics teacher Ted Young at Grand Valley, offered the hypothesis that perhaps these thinkers are simply not sufficiently thoughtful.
 Our dialogue with B.F.
-Skinner is a fine example, but Donald Campbell Carl Jung and all modern psychology assume both that the health of the soul is good, then in the next breath say that is a conjunction not of the just and what appears unjust, but of good and evil, as though in some eastern truth it truly does not matter, for example, whether one follows the Christ or the opposite.
+Skinner is a fine example, but Joseph Campbell Carl Jung and all modern psychology assume both that the health of the soul is good, then in the next breath say that is a conjunction not of the just and what appears unjust, but of good and evil, as though in some eastern truth it truly does not matter, for example, whether one follows the Christ or the opposite.
 In the yin and yang, the whole is good, and the health of the soul is the first principle of true psychology and psychiatry.
 Yet these would drug men right and left for any aboration that appears on the way to the central mystery, caved men inhibiting the children of the morning, unable to distinguish these from the genuine maladies of the soul, so that neuro-psychiatry has made spiritual torture a daily occurrence.
 Leave people alone, even as the Bill of rights and Declaration require.
 And that is OUR fundamental American law, Correcting the error of Constantine in Jefferson.
 For legislation, we indeed take Moses as a guide, but as Gentiles, we, though following Noah (Genesis 9; Nolan Blavin), are otherwise on our own.
 Paul follows this in principle, when he and Peter decide that prohibitions should be minimal, and forbid only such things as food sacrificed to to idols and “unchastity.”
 The law of Noah is fundamental, though, for all men left alive after the flood, though genetic remnants in the eight saved by water are likely assumed.
 Now lets go say NO to tyranny and REPENT LIKE JONAH’s NINEVEH, for no other sign will be given.

 Oh, and by the way, the curse was not on Ham, but Canaan (Genesis 9:25, as indicated by a fellow student and Augustine), and two were destroyed at Sodom and Gomorrah.
 So, no more Sodomy and Gammory!
 Consider too that there may be something here that the writer considers sufficient to convey in an allusion, for to “uncover the nakedness of ” also is us the statement used for incest.
 But as Jefferson teaches, our law extends where one violates the rights of another that government is obliged and empowered to protect, and Jesus just never had time to directly address homosexuality.
 As we told the preacher up the street, what if homosexuality IS bad for us, AND the pesticides and lawn chemicals imitating hormones have interfered with an entire generation?
 And further, some still are born in the hermaphroditic condition of Adam prior to his surgery.
 What is not our business, we need not tend, as justice, or dike, “righteousness,” is often “minding one’s own business.”
 It certainly is not the imposition of Mosaic law by Gentiles.